Welcome to my Web Site!

 If you've come this far, you probably already know that I am principally an orchestrator for Broadway, other theater, recordings, concerts and film.
 To answer your questions about what I do, use the links above.

-Audio Clips on the Discography page!
+Music Clips on the Audio page!

 MP3 clips of my orchestrations from various projects.